The Strange: Game mechanics

-The Strange uses the Cypher System, developed for Numenera and is played primarily using a d20, but is used to determine if the player has beaten the difficulty of the task.
+The Strange uses the Cypher System originally developed for Numenera, which is played primarily using a d20.
 The GM sets the initial difficulty and will relay that to the player prior to the roll to help them determine their course of action.
-A player uses their training and/or may apply "effort" to lower the level of difficulty prior to the roll, rather than heavily augmenting the result of the roll to beat a target.
+The player may decide to "effort" to lower the level of difficulty prior to the roll.

 Products

 Reception

 The Strange won the 2015 Silver Ennie Award for "Best Interior Art", "Best Game", and "Best Setting".